GoogleCloudPlatform/memstore-gaming-leaderboard/README.md

 # Gaming leaderboard application

-This is the source code for the Cloud Memorystore for Redis based leaderboard application that accompanies the solution: [solution name].
+This is the source code for the Cloud Memorystore for Redis based leaderboard application that accompanies the tutorial: [Using Cloud Memorystore for Redis as a game leaderboard](https://cloud.google.com/solutions/using-memorystore-for-redis-as-a-leaderboard).
 The application is built using ASP.NET Core and consists of a simple Web API for posting and retrieves scores.
 The Web API is implemented using [Cloud Memorystore for Redis](https://cloud.google.com/memorystore/), which is a fully managed Redis service available through Google Cloud Platform (GCP).

 These are the two key methods that make up the Web API: